In the Valley of the Kings: "Ό Λογος"

 An investigative journalist stumbles upon and relates a tale of events regarding an incurable disease as it progresses throughout the world.
 The outbreak begins with a small child, Tabitha Van Order, who reads the term "Ό Λογος" in a newspaper local to a town in upstate New York.
 The girl slowly becomes ill and increasingly debilitated before she dies and post-mortem is examined by autopsy workers.
-Although according to the morticians, there is no conceivable physical cause of death, it is noted that an inscrutable Greek phrase, the aforementioned "Ό Λογος", had appeared subcutaneously etched into her skin for three days prior to her passing.
+Although according to the morticians, there is no conceivable physical cause of death, it is noted that an inscrutable Greek phrase, the aforementioned "Ό Λογος", had appeared subcutaneously etched into her skin for three days prior to her death.
 These marks were particularly noticeable on Tabitha's hands and forehead.

 Later on, all the physicians who had previously examined the girl's body are found dead.
 All have expired by various means, the only pattern being that before death every one of them succumbed to a strange, crippling state of mystical psychosis.

 While the story portrays the phrase "Ό Λογος" as if it were undecipherable, in reality the Greek may roughly translate to "logos" or "word".